-After 10 August, Louis XVI and his family were imprisoned at the Temple.
-Louis XVI was then guillotined on 21 January 1793.
-Several months later, at 1:00am on 1 August 1793, Marie Antoinette, now known as the Widow Capet, was transferred from the Temple to an isolated cell in the Conciergerie.
+After 10 August, Louis XVI, his family, and the Princesse de Lamballe were imprisoned at the Temple.
+Louis XVI was then guillotined on 21 January 1793, and, several months later, at 1:00am on 1 August 1793, Marie Antoinette, now known as the Widow Capet, was transferred from the Temple to an isolated cell in the Conciergerie.
 She was identified as prisoner 280.

-Her imprisonment was difficult and while at the Conciergerie, Rougeville was introduced to the royal family’s jail administrator named Jean-Baptiste Michonis.
-Michonis was known to take guests to visit the Queen, most of whom she did not know.
-Michonis was also said to have once been a fierce revolutionary but after a time he was touched by the misfortunes the royal family suffered, and, supposedly, after meeting Rougeville, Michonis and Rougeville came to an understanding about freeing the Queen.
+Her imprisonment was difficult and while at the Conciergerie, Rougeville was introduced to the royal family’s jail administrator, Jean-Baptiste Michonis.
+He was known to take guests to visit the Queen, most of whom she did not know.
+He was also said to have once been a fierce revolutionary but after a time he was touched by the misfortunes the royal family suffered, and, supposedly, after he met Rougeville, Michonis came to an understanding with him about freeing the Queen.

 They decided that on Wednesday, 28 August, Rougeville would accompany Michonis to the Conciergerie.
-When they arrived, Rougeville noticed that only a screen separated Marie Antoinette from her guards.
-Rougeville wrote of his visit:
+When they arrived, Rougeville noticed that only a screen separated Marie Antoinette from her guards and he wrote of his visit:

 “The room was small, damp, and ill-smelling … there were three beds: one for the Queen, the other, by the side of hers, for the woman who served her; the third, for the two gendarmes, who never left the room on any occasion or under any circumstance whatsoever.
 The Queen’s bedstead was, like the others, of wood, the bedding consisted of a straw mattress, a woollen mattress, and a worn and dirty blanket, which had been used by prisoners for a long time.”

 Rougeville noted that he was shocked when he saw the Queen.
 She was so thin that he scarcely recognized her.
-Her hair was cut in the back and at the forehead and she was dressed in a black caraco.
-Moreover, she was so weak, she could barely walk.
+Her hair was cut in the back and at the forehead.
+She was also dressed in a black caraco, and, moreover, she was weak.
+In fact, she was so weak, she could barely walk.

 “‘Ah, it is you, Monsieur Michonis,” she [the Queen] said; and approaching him, she asked him as usual, for news of her children.
 Then perceiving Rougeville [who she remembered from 20 June], she was seized with such emotion that she fell back into an armchair.
 A deep flush rose to her face; her limbs trembled, and tears flowed from her eyes.”

-Before arriving, Rougeville had pinned two carnations to his lapel.
+Before arriving, Rougeville had pinned two carnations to his lapel, resulting in the scheme being called the Carnation Plot.
 One of them had a note hidden inside.
 He now dropped that carnation near a wood stove and indicated to the Queen that she should pick it up.
 Supposedly, Marie Antoinette was somewhat confused by his gesture.

 There are several stories about what happened next.
 One version claims a gendarme noticed it, picked it up, and saw the note.
 A second version is that the warden’s wife, Madame Richard, saw it and picked it up.
 Rougeville then rushed over, grabbed it from Madame Richard, and swallowed it.
 A third version, and probably the most likely, is that Rougeville and Michonis departed, the Queen saw the note, picked it up, and read it out of sight of the guards.

 After reading the note, the Queen had Michonis and Rougeville recalled.
 Michonis then occupied the gendarmes, so that Rougeville could speak to Marie Antoinette privately, which he did through a screen.
-Rougeville then promised that she would soon be rescued.
+He promised the Queen that she would soon be rescued.
 In the meantime, Michonis began to fear that if he occupied the gendarmes any longer they would become suspicious and he indicated to Rougeville it was time to leave and they exited.

-Marie Antoinette was questioned twice about the incident, and “she tried to repudiate all the charges which could weigh upon Michonis and Rougeville.”
+Marie Antoinette was questioned twice about the Carnation Plot, and “she tried to repudiate all the charges which could weigh upon Michonis and Rougeville.”
 With no information from her, the examiners discovered nothing, but surveillance of the Queen was now increased.
 In addition, Marie Antoinette got a new warden.
-Monsieur Antoine Bault and his wife now served as wardens at the Conciergerie.
+Monsieur Antoine Bault and his wife began to serve as the Conciergerie wardens.
 New guards were also assigned to watch her.
 Thus, she never escaped and was guillotined on 16 October 1793.